llarsen71/PyPE/doc/index.rst

 Note that a capture is necessary to retrieve the digits since the ``find`` pattern will match the portion of the string that is not digits as well (since this is part of the pattern).
-However, the capture allows us to retrieve the ``digits`` potion of th4e pattern.
+However, the capture allows us to retrieve the ``digits`` potion of the pattern.
 If it is also important to know the position of the pattern, a position capture ``Cp()`` can be added::

   >>> digits = R('09')**1